nealchester/NC-Framework/readme.md

 3. Copy `content.css`, `theme.css`, and `variables.css` from the parent CSS folder into your child-theme.
 4. Begin editing and writing new CSS to match your design concept.

-If your concept requires more customization, you will need to copy and edit the necessary files from the parent theme.
+If your concept requires more customization, you will need to copy and edit template files from the parent theme.
 Refer to the WordPress Codex for more information about [child-themes](https://developer.wordpress.org/themes/advanced-topics/child-themes/).

+To learn more about the above mentioned CSS files, visit this themes's [CSS documentation](https://github.com/nealchester/NC-Framework/tree/main/css#css-documentation) here.

 ## Full WordPress feature support including: